Spring Garden Revival

 • European Chafer (Rhizotrogus majalis): similar larvae, adults emerge May-June, increasingly common

-• Asiatic Garden Beetle (Maladera castanea): smaller grubs, prevalent in coastal MA, adults July-August
+• Asiatic Garden Beetle (Maladera castanea): smaller, coastal prevalence, adults July-August

 • Oriental Beetle (Anomala orientalis): variable color, sandy soils, adults June-July